 Cortina d’Ampezzo

 Ringed by the Ampezzo Dolomites, Cortina d’Ampezzo boasts a central and stunning location in the Ampezzo Valley in Veneto.
 You can stay here for a few days or for several weeks and never run out of things to see and do.
+If you need extra guidance on the best places to stay, including tips on finding affordable accommodation around Cortina, read Where to Stay in Cortina d’Ampezzo.

-Budget | Hotel Meuble Oasi is a guesthouse set in the town center of Cortina d’Ampezzo, walking distance to the pedestrian zone and bus station.
-Book this 2-star hotel for the unbeatable price, location, spotless rooms, and on-site parking.
+Budget | Hotel Meuble Oasi is a guesthouse with on-site parking set on the edge of Cortina’s town center, walking distance to the pedestrian zone and bus station.

 Midrange | Baita Fraina is a charming B&B with six rooms with balconies, 3km from Cortina’s town center (5 minute drive).
 This guesthouse is also home to a Michelin recommended à la carte restaurant, which serves regional cuisine.
 Stay here for the mountain views, the affordability, and the food.